istio/tools/perf/stability/mysql/README.md

 # MySQL Testing

+TODO:

+- Resources
+- setup test, bash inline in the client container, no more manual script.
+- STRICT without DR will fail.

 This tests ensures Istio working with MySQL, with or without mTLS enabled.

 The setup consists of two parts